jasny/autowire/README.md

 _The library works with any PSR-11 compatible container, not just [jasny\container](https://github.com/jasny/container)._

-It also parses the [doc comment](http://php.net/reflectionclass.getdoccomment) and can get either type or entry name from `@param`.
+It also parses the [doc comment](http://php.net/reflectionclass.getdoccomment) and can get entry name from `@param`.
 Entry names must be the first part of the description and surrounded by double quotes.

 ```php